October 9, 2010

 Pinyon

-We had the time and energy to hike one more peak before setting up camp, but we decided to take our time and let the heat subside a little.
+We had the time and energy to hike one more peak before setting up camp, but first decided to let the heat subside a little.
 We found a shady spot on the side of the S2 and took a long lunch and put down some fluids, listening to some music and going over the maps for the rest of the weekend.
-We decided that we’d hike Pinyon (P4492) next, what appeared to be another easy peak, and we’d shoot for getting to the summit before sunset and have a nice night hike down.
+We decided to hike Pinyon (P4492) next, what appeared to be another easy peak, and we’d shoot for getting to the summit before sunset and hike down in the dark.

-We started the drive down Pinyon Mountain Road, heading towards “the squeeze” and the Pinyon Dropoff, obstacles revered in the off-road community.
-We weren’t driving quite that far but we were hoping to drive right the base of Pinyon mountain.
+We started the drive up Pinyon Mountain Road, heading towards “the squeeze” and the Pinyon Dropoff, obstacles revered in the off-road community.
+We weren’t driving quite that far but we were hoping to drive to the base of Pinyon mountain.
 Hoping.
-At just over 3 miles from the highway we ran into an obstacle, a tall rock “step” that ran across the width of the road.
-It looked rough.
-Possible, but at about the limits of the clearance of my 2WD Tacoma.
-I feared the road would only get worse and that we’d waste more time trying to drive further, so I checked the map.
-It seemed that if we started on foot from here, it would add just over 2 miles in each direction with 700 feet of gain.
-Even on a bad road we could cover that ground easily on foot, so we decided to hoof it from there.
-We’d barely miss the sunset and have to make the hike to the summit in the dark, but I didn’t see it being too much of a challenge.
+At just over 3 miles from the highway we ran into an obstacle, a tall rock step that ran across the width of the road.
+I feared the road would get worse so we decided to hoof it from there.
+We’d barely miss the sunset and would have to make the hike to the summit in the dark, but it seemed easy enough.

-We grabbed our gear and started up the road, and it didn’t take long for me to realize that I should have driven it.
-There were a few rough spots but overall it was in good shape all the way to the base of the mountain.
-A 2WD vehicle with high clearance wouldn’t have too many difficulties, and I actually ended up driving the road at a later date.
+We grabbed our gear and started up the road and it didn’t take long for me to realize that I should have driven it.
+There were a few rough spots but overall it would have been drivable all the way to the base of the mountain, and I ended up driving the road at a later date.

 pinyon1